In the guide

 If you possess an EPoS system, it may be possible to use it to remind staff of age restrictions via a prompt.
 Alternatively, stickers can be used over certain product barcodes.

-In addition to the legally required fireworks notice, you may wish to display a poster showing the age limit for the sale of category F1 fireworks and a statement regarding the refusal of such sales.
+In addition to the legally required fireworks notice, you may wish to display a poster showing the age limit for the supply of category F1 fireworks (16) and a statement regarding the refusal to supply.
 This may deter potential purchasers and act as a reminder to staff.

 Closed circuit television (CCTV)